Heteroptera

 What do Heteroptera eat?

-Heteroptera, known as true bugs, have diverse diets.
-Some species are herbivores, feeding on plant sap, while others are predators, consuming other insects.
-There are also species that feed on blood, like bed bugs.
-Their diet largely depends on their ecological niche.
+Heteroptera have diverse diets.
+Many are herbivores, feeding on plant sap, while others are predators, consuming small insects.
+Some species are omnivorous, eating both plant material and prey.
+Their feeding habits can be specific to their ecological niche.

 Are Heteroptera poisonous?